Bye! You have logged out from ExperienceFirst.

 The traditional figure of el caganer, which literally translates to “the defecator” or “the pooper,” may sound strange to outsiders, but it’s a beloved and important part of Catalan Christmas celebrations.
 Not visiting during the holidays?
 You can still be part of the caganer tradition here in Barcelona!

-In this article, we will take a closer look at the history and significance of el caganer and how you can get up close and personal with this peculiar chap during your trip.
+In this article, follow me, your friendly Barcelona tour guide as we take a closer look at the history and significance of el caganer and explain how you meet this peculiar chap during your trip.

 What is the caganer?